 Regab, I decided, wasn’t bad—exotic and heavier than Coors Light and packed with alcohol.
 It began to soothe my jangled nerves, numb my over-stimulated brain.
-Sitting in a dark shack in the sultry Central African interior gradually became the grand adventure it was supposed to be.
+Sitting in a dark shack in the sultry Central African interior almost became the grand adventure it was supposed to be.
 Pinging foreign music blared from a battery-operated cassette player.
 Two chickens crooned and wove their way around our ankles, pecking at the dirt floor.
 Inconceivable to think that only five days prior, I was in Washington, D.C. with the other nineteen Peace Corps Gabon trainees, beginning preparation for our two-year assignment.

 The delay extended into another twenty-four ounce beer.
 Apparently our driver didn’t have all the correct papers qualifying him to drive a group of us in the Peace Corps van.
-Manny Curtis, the Peace Corps Gabon country director, also en route to the Lambaréné training, could solve the problem with a signature.
+Bill Curtis, the Peace Corps Gabon country director, also en route to the Lambaréné training, could solve the problem with a signature.
 When he showed up.
 I drank more Regab and pressed the bottle to my sweaty face.
 Carmen fanned herself with her Welcome to Gabon! leaflet.
 “I need to use a bathroom,” I mumbled.
 “Where do you suppose it is?”